carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 integer chunks.
 It does this so that structs like {short,short} are passed in a single 32-bit integer stack slot.
 We should handle the safe cases above much nicer, while still handling the hard cases.

+While true in general, in this specific case we could do better by promoting load int + bitcast to float -> load fload.
+This basically needs alignment info, the code is already implemented (but disabled) in dag combine).

 //===---------------------------------------------------------------------===//